Teyras/MT/text/chapters/130_evaluation.md

 ### Evaluation of Isolate Measurements

-As mentioned before, our measurements that run in isolate yield four values: the cpu and wall clock times as measured by isolate and by the program itself.
+As mentioned in Section \ref{measured-data}, our measurements that run in isolate yield four values: the cpu and wall clock times as measured by isolate and by the program itself.
 It is safe to assume that there will be some discrepancies between the results from isolate and from the program -- isolate also takes into account the time it takes to load the binary and start the process, as opposed to the instrumented measurements start when everything is ready.
-However, this does not concern us too much as long as the error is stable -- in ReCodEx, we only observe the values reported by isolate.
+However, since we only observe the values reported by isolate in ReCodEx, this does not concern us as long as the error is deterministic (i.e., it stays the same in repeated measurements).
+Additionally, if the error was deterministic, but larger than the runtime of the program itself, it would be more difficult to recognize inefficient solutions.

 To examine this, we took the results from the `parallel-homogenous` setup and made a correlation plot of times reported by the program itself and by isolate